The Lower School consists of Kindergarten through Fourth Grade. Beaufort Academy is dedicated to a safe and nurturing environment.

 Lower School Curriculum

-Social Studies: The Lower School social studies focus is on personal, social, and civic responsibilities in society.
+- Social Studies: The Lower School social studies focus is on personal, social, and civic responsibilities in society.
 Through the study of periods of time and historical figures, students are able to learn about government and economics, geography, climate, and cultures.
 Social studies is also introduced through holidays and celebrations during the calendar year.
 South Carolina history is the focus of third grade studies.
-Why America is Free™, a fully immersed study of the American Revolution, and the US regions are the areas of study for fourth graders.
+US History is the main focus for fourth graders.

 - Core Values emphasis